ninepints/hootvetica/README.md

 *   Change the setting `STATIC_URL` to the URL static files will be served from.

-You'll also have to take care of serving the static files yourself, or set the setting `DEBUG` to `True` and run Django's development server.
-(To use the development server, substitute `honcho run python manage.py runserver` for `honcho start` when starting the application in the next section.)
+You'll also have to take care of serving the static files yourself.
+(Alternatively, Django's development server will serve them for you if the `DEBUG` setting is `True`.
+To use the development server, substitute `honcho run python manage.py runserver` for `honcho start` when starting the application in the next section.
+Note that the development server is not production-ready.)

 ### First Launch